robertpeteuil/sentinel-installer/README.md

 - System with Bash Shell (Linux, macOS, Windows Subsystem for Linux)
 - `unzip` - Sentinel Simulator downloads are in zip format
 - `curl` or `wget` - script will use either one to retrieve metadata and download
-- `jq` - required to get latest version from hashicorp downloads
+- `jq` - required to get latest version from HashiCorp downloads

 ## Script Process Details